mca-aus/Museum-Now/README.md

 2. If you've downloaded the ZIP package, extract the contents and rename the folder to something nice, such as 'mca-now' or 'sfmoma-now' (or even just 'museum-now').

-3. Using your favourite FTP program, upload the folder to your server.
+3. Using your favourite FTP program, upload the folder to a Web server.

 4. Point your Web browser to the URL that corresponds with the folder on the server, and follow the setup wizard.